codess-aus/DP-900/analytics.md

 Reports are a collection of visuals from a dataset with one or more pages.
 A report groups together a set of visualizations created from a single dataset and organizes these visualizations On one or more pages.

 Dashboards are a single-page collection of visuals.
 You can create a dashboard from one or more reports, consolidating the most relevant visuals in a single-page view.

+Visualizations are a visual representation of your data, like charts, maps, and other visual components.

+Visualizations are also called visuals.

+Datasets are a collection of data used to create visualizations.
+A dataset can combine data from different sources, such as database fields, Excel tables, and many other sources supported by multiple data connectors.

+Reports are a collection of visuals from a dataset with one or more pages.
+A report groups together a set of visualizations created from a single dataset and organizes these visualizations into one or more pages.

+Dashboards are a single-page collection of visuals.
+You can create a dashboard from one or more reports, consolidating the most relevant visuals in a single-page view.

+Tiles are a single visualization on a report or a dashboard that holds an individual visual.
+You can arrange or resize tiles while you are designing your reports or dashboards on the canvas.